Dad's Life and Legacy

 So, he taught himself how to use a typewriter.
 That became my dad’s hallmark.
 A typewriter!
 He loved typing.
 And that love took him eventually into journalism.

+And so Dad arrived and dutifully took the little note, after buying the essential coat, hat and umbrella, and went looking for Mr Williams at the Strand.
 They met at a restaurant near the BBC offices in London and the rest they say is history.

-Dad started working as a junior copytaker, learning and growing in his love for reading and writing.
+Dad started as a junior copytaker, learning and growing in his love for reading and writing.
 He loved journalism.
 Writing especially.
 And, telling stories.
 My dad was the most amazing storyteller.
 And, he was hilarious.
 He found something funny in every situation.

 That was my Dad's strength.
 He always found a silver lining in every cloud.
-God endowed him with an indestructible spirit.
+God endowed him with such an indestructible spirit.

-Dad later married his childhood love, my phenomenal Mum.
-We were born and life was good.
-Until the decadent life of the ‘60s kicked in.
-They were not Christian believers and life in London, UK in the 1960s was not kind or morally ethical for the simple-hearted Africans that had emigrated and settled here.
+We were born and life was swinging.
+Until the decadence of the 1960s kicked in.
+They were not Christians and life in London in that era was not kind or ethical for the simple-hearted Africans that had emigrated and settled.

 Things got complicated and then fell apart.